tidwall/SwiftWebSocket/README.md

 SwiftWebSocket passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

+### `Project Status`

+I'm looking for someone to help with or take over maintenance of this project.
+If you are interested, please contact me at the email address listed on my GitHub profile page.

 ## Features

 - High performance.